2023 AP Exam Schedule

 Start Early

 Like any other exam, you’ll want to avoid waiting until the last minute to begin studying for your AP exams.
 Consistency is key—start with regular review sessions and ramp up as you get closer to the test.
-Creating a study schedule can help you carve out time to study, keep you on track to an enviable exam score, and ensure you leave time for other important activities.
+Creating a study schedule can help you carve out time to study, keep you on track to an enviable exam score, and ensure you have time for other important activities.

 Practice Makes Perfect